Rumble Roses XX: Gameplay

-Plot

-Unlike the previous game in the series, Rumble Roses XX does not have a story mode.
+Unlike the previous game in the series, Rumble Roses XX lacks a story mode.

 Development

 The animations for Rumble Roses XX were created with a mixture of traditional animation and motion-capture.
 In an interview for Kotaku at the 2005 Tokyo Game Show, producer Akari Uchida said: "For this game, we've done a lot of motion capture and rendered individual motions for every character.
 No two characters will be moving the same way".

-Uchida also said that "we wanted to do a game for the first Xbox", but the decision was made to develop for the 360 upon learning of its superior technical abilities.
+Uchida also said that they wanted to develop a game for the original Xbox, but the decision was made to develop for the 360 upon learning of its superior technical abilities.

 To promote the game, three of its theme songs were made available for karaoke at Joy Sound starting on April 10, 2006.
+Reiko Hinomoto and her alter ego Rowdy Reiko were included as guest characters in Metal Gear Solid 3: Subsistence.

 Reception

 Rumble Roses XX received "mixed" reviews according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of one nine, two eights, and one seven for a total of 32 out of 40.
+GamePro said of the game, "This isn't the deepest videogaming experience you can buy for sixty bucks.
+It's not going to change the genre.
+It's not going to be the game of the year.
+It's just something fun to do after killing a few beers."
+Edge gave the game six out of ten, saying, "Feisty and unapologetic, it’s a game that's happy to break the resolve of those who fail to accept its rules: play casual and compete at leisure."

 Although the game was generally unpopular in North America, it was relatively well received in Japan and rereleased in a Platinum Collection edition.
-It was the fifth best selling Xbox 360 title in Japan from the console's launch in December 2005 to June 20, 2006.
-By December 9, 2007, the game had dropped to 18th place in Japanese sales.
+It was the fifth best selling Xbox 360 title in Japan from the console's launch in December 2005 to June 2006.
+By December 2007, the game had dropped to 18th place in Japanese sales.

-The character Reiko Hinomoto came in fourth place in a poll that asked 1500 Japanese gamers to name their favorite Xbox 360 heroine.
+The character Reiko Hinomoto came in fourth place in a poll that asked 1,500 Japanese gamers to name their favorite Xbox 360 heroine.

+Future

+In 2006, a pachislot game inspired by the original Rumble Roses game was released.
+In 2008, a machine based on Rumble Roses XX was released, with a third original machine entitled Rumble Roses 3D being released in 2012.

+Konami Mobile developed and released Java spin-off, Rumble Roses: Sexy Pinball, for mobile devices in the United States in September 2006.

+In 2018, Rumble Roses XX was made available on Xbox One and via backwards compatibility.
+These were also playable on the Xbox Series X and Series S upon their release in 2020.